-The capital of the Fund is represented by equity consisting of members' capital and accumulated loss.
+The capital of the Fund is represented by equity consisting of members' capital and retained earnings.
 The amount of equity can change significantly on a daily basis as the Fund is subject to daily subscriptions and redemptions at the discretion of member.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for members' and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for members' and benefits for other stakeholders and to maintain a strong capital base to support the development of the Shariah-compliant investment activities of the Fund.

-(e) Collective investment scheme risk
+(e) Islamic collective investment scheme risk

-This risk is associated with the Fund's investment in collective investment scheme exposing the Fund to the inherent investment risks faced by the collective investment scheme.
-The Fund may also be exposed to liquidity risk which may arise from the inability of the collective investment scheme to meet redemption amounts, as well as the risk of not being aligned with the Fund's mandate in the event the collective investment scheme that the Fund is invested into breaches it's asset allocation limits.
-Therefore, should any of the risks faced by the collective investment scheme materialised, the performance of the Fund will be affected.
+This risk is associated with the Fund's investment in unquoted Islamic collective investment scheme exposing the Fund to the inherent investment risks faced by the unquoted Islamic collective investment scheme.
+The Fund may also be exposed to liquidity risk which may arise from the inability of the unquoted Islamic collective investment scheme to meet redemption amounts, as well as the risk of not being aligned with the Fund's mandate in the event the unquoted Islamic collective investment scheme that the Fund is invested into breaches it's asset allocation limits.
+Therefore, should any of the risks faced by the unquoted Islamic collective investment scheme materialised, the performance of the Fund will be affected.